 (And that’s not counting the cost of the exorbitantly priced replacement filters.)

 Recently, a Chinese news article claimed air filter companies are making “falsely inflated profits.”
-That fits with this data showing that the Cannon removes more particulates than the Blueair, yet costs 1/10th per percentage of 0.5 micron reduction.
-Similarly, the original DIY removes 4% less 2.5 micron particulate and 6% less 0.5 micron particulate than the Blueair on average, yet the Blue Air costs more than 16 times as much.
+That fits with this data showing that the Cannon removes as much particulate as the Blueair, yet costs about 10% per percentage of 0.5 micron reduction.
+Similarly, the Original DIY removes 4% less 2.5 micron particulate and 6% less 0.5 micron particulate than the Blueair on average, yet the Blue Air costs more than 16 times as much.

 Machines: The Original DIY and the Cannon are the same as the units we are shipping from Smart Air.
 The Blue Air was the 270E model.
 The Philips was the AC4072.

 Calculating effectiveness: As always (1,2), to calculate effectiveness, I average the particle counts for the last four hours and divide that by the baseline number.
 As I’ve said before, I think this method of calculating effectiveness is more rigorous than calculating the reduction versus outside because indoor air is cleaner than outdoor air.

 Sample timing: Anna took the baseline measurement before she went to bed.
 Then she set the particle counter to take hourly measurements until she woke up in the morning.

 Room setup: The DIY filter was on one side of the room.
 The particle counter was on the opposite side.
 Anna made this schematic of the experimental setup:

 Anna’s room is 15 meters squared.
 The windows were closed at all times, and the bedroom door was mostly closed before Anna went to bed, and it was always closed during sleeping hours.